Michael J. Turner

 "I am interested in people and their motives—why they think and act the way they do.
 What makes someone a radical?
 Or a conservative?
 I focus on the nineteenth century because so much of what happened then has shaped the things we enjoy—and the things we complain about—today, especially in Great Britain."

-Dr. Michael J. Turner completed his D.Phil. at Oxford.
-His research and teaching have focused on radicalism and other political movements in nineteenth-century Britain.
-His most recent book was a study of Bronterre O'Brien, the prominent Chartist.
-Dr. Turner is currently working on a project about British sympathy for the South during the American Civil War and Reconstruction.
+Dr. Michael J. Turner’s research and teaching have focused on political, social, and religious movements in nineteenth-century Britain.
+His most recent book was a study of Church politics in the mid-Victorian period.

-Dr. Turner lives in Boone, North Carolina with his wife Catherine, their children, and Geordie the dog.
+Dr. Turner lives in Boone, North Carolina, with his wife Catherine and Geordie the dog.
 Hobbies include reading, movies, rural hikes, and soccer.
 The Turners attend Alliance Bible Fellowship in Boone.

 Education